SonnyCastro/C38_just_play/README.md

 **Sonny C.** Full Stack Junior Web Developmer from Wyncode's Cohort 38.
 With a background in hospitality and sports management, I have dived into my new passion about coding.
 Find my GitHub Porfile [here]!(https://github.com/SonnyCastro)

-**Kendrick S.** Full Stack Junior web developer and recent graduate of Wyncode's Cohort 38.
+**Kendrick S.** Full Stack Junior Web Developer and recent graduate of Wyncode's Cohort 38.
 With an Associates Degree in Business Administration and a Certification in Business Management.
-As a former ARMY vet coding is now my new mission. find my GitHub Profile here  As a former Army Vet coding is now my new mission!
+As a former Army Vet coding is now my new mission!
 Find my GitHub Porfile [here]!(https://github.com/skeedrick)

 ## Deployment
 This project is deployed via heroku at [JustPlay]!(https://justplayy.herokuapp.com/)